Skip to main content

 The aggregate effect of overlapping regulations exceeds the sum of individual requirements.

-Phase 3: Impact ModelingPhase 4: Harmonization Intelligence
+Phase 3: Compliance Cost ModelingPhase 4: Harmonization Intelligence

 These are the questions CPMA is already asking.
 The evidence platform is designed to help answer them — together.